Specifications¶

 Using formData in the Body¶

-you can do so by adding the following header:
+If you do need to use formData you can do so by adding the following header:

-: application/x-www-url-encoded
+Content-Type: application/x-www-url-encoded

 This is the same as a query string but hidden in the body.